fluentassertions/fluentassertions/Home.md

 You do have to use the `Func<T>` type instead of `Action<T>` then.

+The exception throwing API follows the same rules as the `try`...`catch`...construction does.
+In other words, if you're expecting a certain exception to be (not) thrown, and a more specific exception is thrown instead, it would still satisfy the assertion.
+So throwing an `ApplicationException` when an `Exception` was expected will not fail the assertion.
+However, if you really want to be explicit about the exact type of exception, you can use `ShouldThrowExactly` and `WithInnerExceptionExactly`.

 .NET 4.0 and later includes the `AggregateException` which is typically thrown by code that runs through the Parallel Task Library or using the new `async` keyword.
 All of the above also works for exceptions that are aggregated, whether or not you are asserting on the actual `AggregateException` or any of its (nested) aggregated exceptions.

 Talking about the `async` keyword, you can also verify that an asynchronously executed method throws or doesn't throw an exception: